sdidi/api/README.md

 - a model (User and Task)
 - a service (UserService and TaskService specifications and its implementations)
 - RESTful Controller
+- Liquibase database migration
+- Scheduled Task for displaying the delayed tasks
 - configuration files (pom.xml [specifies the API dependencies managed by Maven], persistence.xml - [specifying the jpapersistence unit thus connecting to MySQL database], application.properties - [specifies the connection to H2 file-based database],